amicoleo/amicoleo.github.io/README.md

 	https://github.com/JamieMason/grunt-imageoptim
 	[can do a watch:imageoptim task target to be run on OSX]

++ about page
++ event callback defined in document.ready ?!?
++ Scrollbar arrows not working in most of the projects
+	+ arrows works when over on the container - if mouse cursor was already on it, mouse cursor needs to go out and then enter again
+	+ use jQuery trigger to force trigger mouse events

++ set darker background f3f3f4
++ text 14px - 16px line height
 + MORE INFO not working - OK
 + Homepage - OK
 + Update Next Project/Past Project - OK